sugarlabs/GSoC/Ideas-2021.md

  - Design the class structure for the new block rendering approach.
  - Implement all of the above in React (TypeScript).

+There is a discussion [Block Graphics Framework: Requirements Analysis](https://github.com/sugarlabs/musicblocks-v4/discussions/41) describing the requirements in detail.

 **Coding Mentors**<br>
 [Walter Bender](https://github.com/walterbender),
 [Anindya Kundu](https://github.com/meganindya).